Ilie Cătărău: Chișinău soldiers' soviet

 With such support, and given a free hand to ensure order in the capital city, the new commander embarked on a program of rural expropriation, targeting the property of affluent peasants.
 The stolen cattle were kept in Chișinău's seminary compound, and, in reality, only redistributed to those who would pay Cătărău a special sum of money.
 There were other corruption schemes of which the regiment stood accused: Cătărău took over the guarding of landowner estates, in what was originally a move to curb pillaging by deserting or home-bound Russian soldiers, but ultimately put financial pressure on the landowners.
 Petru Cazacu, the Moldavian Prime Minister, recalls seeing Cătărău at Chișinău's Jockey Club, on a mission "to verify those in attendance, to hunt down the bourgeois."
 In this context, he is also said to have advanced himself to the rank of colonel.
+In a staged event, he had the rank insignia sewn on his uniform, only to tear it off, demonstratively, in front of his soldiers—to underscore that he viewed himself as their equal.

 As later noted by Patria, the Transylvanian daily, Cătărău was becoming "a sort of dictator who terrified the city".
 In conflict with Sfatul Țării, he began preparations for an insurgency: he agitated for a social revolution, set up an armed guard for himself, and began corresponding with Kotovsky, who was the self-appointed Bolshevik leader in Tiraspol, while setting up a reserve arms' depot in Dubăsari town.
 His insubordination to the government and his radical views on property were made explicit when he refused to help out against the deserters attacking Soroca.
 Replying to the appeal for help, Cătărău wrote: "the Moldavian Democracy, in the name of the soldiers of the Moldavian Regiment, understands that the way to stop the anarchy which has arisen in agrarian matters, is not to use military force, but to [legislate against] the causes which give rise to fire and devastation".
 Nevertheless, when similar events in Chișinău led the Republic to proclaim a state of emergency in December, one of the regimental battalions patrolled the city streets alongside loyalist units.